ddcap/halvade/docs/source/contents/hadoop.rst

 		</property>
 	</configuration>

-Additionally we need to make sure that ssh can connect to localhost without requiring a password, check ``ssh localhost``, if this isn't the case run the following commands:
+Additionally we need to make sure that that the node can make a passwordless connection to localhost with ssh, check if ``ssh localhost`` works without a password.
+If this isn't the case run the following commands:

 .. code-block:: bash
 	:linenos: